1. Home

 Cybersecurity illustration, lock symbol centered with circular tech design

 By masking your IP address, a VPN also hides where you really are.
 Websites see the VPN server’s location instead of yours.
-This helps keep your identity private and can make it easier to access content meant for other regions.
+This helps keep your identity private and can make it easier to access content meant for other regions, which is one reason some people use VPN for Pornhub or other location-restricted sites.

 Still, it’s important to remember that a VPN isn’t magic.
-Even when connected to a VPN, if you sign in to an account that’s tied to your identity, such as your Facebook account, everything you post is still very much tied to you.
+Even when you know how to use a VPN correctly, if you sign in to an account that’s tied to your identity — such as your Facebook account — everything you post is still very much tied to you.
 It just looks (to Facebook) to have been posted from a location where you don’t actually reside.

-Also, some free VPNs collect your data, which sort of defeats the whole point of using one!
+Also, some free VPNs collect your data, which sort of defeats the whole point of using one.
 To stay safe, always pick a reputable provider and read their privacy policy before installing anything.
+The Electronic Frontier Foundation’s privacy tools page is a good resource for understanding what to look for in a trustworthy service.

 For the highest level of security and privacy, keep your VPN on whenever you’re connected to public networks.
 Combine that with strong passwords and two-factor authentication for a solid setup.